adaltas/node-nikita/docs/content/usages/call.md

 })
 ```

-Internally, module is required with the call `require.main.require`.
+Internally, the module is required with the call `require.main.require`.